cjyuan/cyf-notes/ITP-Onboarding-PR.md

 Can you give those suggestions a try?
 They can really help speed up the review process.
 Thanks.

-In the CYF course, the recommended way to let a reviewer know you've made the requested changes is to:
+Please note that in the CYF course, the recommended way to inform the reviewer of your changes is to do both of the following:
   - Reply to their comments (which you’ve already done — great!)
-  - Replace the "Reviewed" label by a "Needs review" label instead of directly requesting a review from the rereview
+  - Replace the "Reviewed" label by a "Needs review" label

 ---